 In conclusion, London is safe to visit right now.
 Don’t let any of that put you off.
 People live in London.
 There’s a famous picture of a man running away from a terrorist attack that occurred in London Bridge 2017, complete with a pint of beer in hand.
 That gives you an idea of the attitude.
 Come and join in!

 Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
+Even if you are only going to London for weekend break or short trip, you should always travel with insurance.
 Have fun while visiting London but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.

 As a wise man once said, if you can’t afford travel insurance, you shouldn’t be traveling – so be sure to get your backpacker insurance sorted before you head off on an adventure!
 We highly recommend World Nomads.